ilifu/ilifu_user_training/advanced1/tutorial2/README.md

-# Tutotial 2: Interactive Job Demo
+# Tutorial 2: Interactive Job Demo

 This demo will show an example where three dummy scripts are executed in order as part of workflow that are ran as interactive jobs.